googleapis/google-api-python-client/README.md

 See the [Developers Guide](https://developers.google.com/api-client-library/python/start/get_started) for more detailed instructions and additional documentation.

-# Python Version
+# Supported Python Versions
-Python 2.7, 3.4, 3.5, and 3.6 are fully supported and tested.
-This library may work on later versions of 3, but we do not currently run tests against those versions.
+Python 3.4, 3.5, 3.6 and 3.7 are fully supported and tested.
+This library may work on later versions of 3, but we do not currently run tests against those versions

+# Deprecated Python Versions
+Python == 2.7

 # Third Party Libraries and Dependencies
 The following libraries will be installed when you install the client library: